 He continued by saying, “Interestingly, drugs that are designed to increase the function of GABA—the benzodiazepines—are widely used as potent anti-anxiety drugs and sedatives, but for reasons that are poorly understood these drugs are largely ineffective as antidepressants.”

-Moreover, benzodiazepines, a hallmark pharmaceutical drug class for anxiety and depressive disorders, often fail due to GABA signaling deficits.
+Moreover, benzodiazepines, a hallmark pharmaceutical drug class for anxiety and depressive disorders, often fail due to deficits in GABA signaling.

 “The failure of benzodiazepines to alleviate depressive symptoms is a main reason why GABA-signaling deficits have been discounted as possible causes of depressive disorders.
 But our research suggests that GABA is involved and that there must be other reasons for the failure of benzodiazepines,” said Lüscher.